universalimages/rmd/README.md

 and scale images for different output devices.
 The main use case is responsive websites.
 Have a look at the [example implementation](./example.xml).

+## namespace
+The namespace for this standard is `http://universalimages.github.io/rmd/0.1/`

 The preferred prefix is *rmd*.

-The following data can be stored:

 ## Representation